 Things to Keep in Mind When in The Air

 When your plane has lifted off and begins to ascend into the sky, there are some things to keep in mind when traveling at 35,000 ft.
 According to UpToDate, during air travel, air pressure drops as altitude increases.
 The affect of increased altitude can lead to the expansion of air or gas trapped inside the body, hence why “ear popping” is common during flights.
 For people with lung disease, low air pressure means a decreased amount of oxygen in the air, thus making moderate exercise, such was walking down the aisle possibly difficult.

 According to the University of California San Francisco Medical Center, some people may become hypoxemic, or suffer from low levels of oxygen, during air travel.
 A simple pulse oximeter reading while in high altitude, at rest and during activity can determine how much oxygen is needed during the flight.

-Flying during the holidays can be stressful for anyone during the holidays, especially for those with lung disease.
+Flying during the holidays can be stressful for anyone, especially for those with lung disease.
 Learning how to fly with oxygen tanks can help you travel with more ease and leave you with more energy to spend time with your family.
 If you or a loved one has a chronic lung disease like COPD, emphysema or pulmonary fibrosis, the Lung Institute may be able to help with a variety of stem cell treatment options.
-Contact us at (800) 729-3065 find out if you qualify for stem cell therapy.
+Contact us at (800) 729-3065 find out more about stem cell therapy.